AyushiPN/Accuknox-assignments/README.md

 ### 📂 Included Files:
 - **Data JSON -> kubescape-results.json**

-📍 The JSON file is stored in the `Problem Statement 2/` directory.
+📍 The JSON file is stored in the `problem-statement-2/` directory.

 ---